Climate Disclosure Standards Board

 Analysts will be better equipped to utilize climate change-related information in determining impacts on future cash flow and ultimately company valuations.

-Companies can use CDSB’s Framework to incorporate climate change-related information in mainstream corporate reports, assisting companies in achieving a holistic view of how climate change can affect their performance and the necessary actions they could take to address the risks and opportunities.
+Companies can use the CDSB Framework to incorporate climate change-related information in mainstream corporate reports, assisting companies in achieving a holistic view of how climate change can affect their performance and the necessary actions they could take to address the risks and opportunities.

 Governments can benefit from standards ready material and a framework that can be immediately adopted or referenced as a method of compliance in regulation/guidance, allowing businesses to contribute to national Greenhouse gas reduction targets.